 The first look into Mythos in America is available in my short story, A Satyr's Lament, which was published in the anthology Eclectically Magical by Inklings Publishing.

 Within that story you will find the mention of three furies.
 (A fury is a female deity of vengeance, they are sometimes referred to as infernal goddesses.)
-My first Mythos in America post here on my site will focus on the three furies mentioned in A Satyr's Lament.
+My first Mythos in America post here on my site will be an introduction to the three furies mentioned in A Satyr's Lament.

 So be sure to come back next Friday (or hit the subscribe button to get posts in your inbox) and catch the first installment of Mythos in America.